Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Simulations of HI line intensity maps and mock galaxy Catalogs

 \subsection{HOD model simulations}

-We simulate 50 independent realizations of the HI line intensity maps and mock galaxy catalogues using HOD models.
-First, we simulate the dark matter distribution at redshift $z=1$ using a dark matter only Particle-Mesh (PM)~\citep{Bharadwaj_Srikant_2004, Mondal_2015} N-body simulation\footnote{\url{https://github.com/rajeshmondal18/N-body}}.
+We simulate 50 independent realizations of the HI line intensity maps and mock galaxy catalogs using HOD models.
+First, we simulate the dark matter distribution at redshift $z=1$ using a dark matter only Particle-Mesh (PM)~\citep{Bharadwaj_Srikant_2004, Mondal_2015} $N$-body simulation\footnote{\url{https://github.com/rajeshmondal18/N-body}}.
 We run the simulation with a comoving volume of $215^3~\text{Mpc}^3$ with a $3072^3$ grid using $1536^3$ dark matter particles.
-Next, we employed a FoF algorithm\footnote{\url{https://github.com/rajeshmondal18/FoF-Halo-finder}} to identify the dark matter halos from the outputs of the N-body simulation.
+Next, we employed an FoF algorithm\footnote{\url{https://github.com/rajeshmondal18/FoF-Halo-finder}} to identify the dark matter halos from the outputs of the $N$-body simulation.
 We use a linking length of 0.2 times the mean inter-particle separation, and halos with at least 10 dark matter particles are selected.
 This results in a minimum halo mass of $10^9~M_{\odot}$.
-Later, these halo catalogues were used as inputs for the HI and galaxy HOD models to generate HI line intensity maps and mock galaxy catalogues.
+Later, these halo catalogs were used as inputs for the HI and galaxy HOD models to generate HI line intensity maps and mock galaxy catalogs.

 At lower redshifts, the intergalactic medium is highly ionized, with most of the HI mass confined to dense, self-shielded regions within galaxies~\citep{Navarro_2018}.
 Additionally, the HI line intensity mapping experiments have poor spatial resolution, and each voxel in the line intensity map will contain many galaxies.
 Hence, one can use prescriptions that assign HI mass ($M_{\rm HI}$) to halo mass ($M_{\rm h}$) to populate halos with HI.
-Here we use the $M_{\rm HI}-M_{\rm h}$ relation from \cite{Spinelli_2020}, which is derived from an earlier realization of GAEA.
+Here, we use the $M_{\rm HI}-M_{\rm h}$ relation from \cite{Spinelli_2020}, which is derived from an earlier realization of GAEA.
 According to this model, the HI mass inside the halo follows the relation

 where $a_1,a_2,\alpha, \beta, M_{\rm break},$ and $M_{\rm min}$ are free parameters.
 Later, we interpolate the HI mass to a $384^3$ grid using CIC, which results in a HI line intensity map with a grid resolution of 0.56 Mpc.